The Best Beach Vacation Packing List (& Tips) for Families

 - Snack Bag- The kids almost always want a snack, so I bring a large ziplock of heat-proof snacks while we’re on the beach.
 If you’re going to spend the day and need to bring lunch, a collapsible cooler instead of a hard one is better for lugging around.

-- Waterproof Bag- For your phone, room key, and keys- it’s easier to have a small waterproof bag to carry around instead of a purse.
+- Waterproof Bag- If you’re not comfortable with just using the Ziploc, get one of these for your phone, room key, and keys- it’s easier to have a small waterproof bag to carry around instead of a purse.

 FOOD PACKING FOR THE TRIP

 We planned our stay at a place with a fully-stocked kitchen because we wanted to keep food costs down.
 The first night we got there, we ate out and afterward went to HEB (grocery store) to pick up food.
 We didn’t bring too much from home because our check-in was at 4 pm and we were arriving at noon.
 We weren’t sure if we’d get into the room early and didn’t want food to spoil, so leaving the shopping trip for when we got there seemed like the best thing to do.
 Here’s what we brought and/or bought to save money on food: